IELTS Writing Examples: 20+ Coherence & Cohesion Templates for Band 9 Essays

 ⚠️ Warning

-Common Mistake: Many candidates believe that simply inserting linking words like “furthermore” or “however” automatically creates cohesion.
-Without logical connections between the ideas themselves, these words become mechanical and ineffective.
+Common Mistake Identified by IELTS Writing Checker: Many candidates believe that simply inserting linking words like “furthermore” or “however” automatically creates cohesion in their IELTS writing task 2 essays.
+Without logical connections between the ideas themselves, these words become mechanical and ineffective in your IELTS writing test.
+IELTS online coaching emphasizes the importance of meaningful connections.

-For more insights on avoiding common errors, refer to our guide on Common Mistakes to Avoid in IELTS Writing Task 2.
+For more insights on avoiding common errors in your IELTS writing practice, refer to our guide on Common Mistakes to Avoid in IELTS Writing Task 2 with IELTS writing examples.

 Strategies for Coherent Essays